Lesson 83: Virtuoso Studies, Part 3 — Breath Control

 Pick any 32-bar slow movement (or section of a movement).
 Without playing, identify:

-- Subphrase boundaries.
-Within each phrase, where can a small breath sit without breaking the line?
+- Subphrase boundaries — where a small breath sits without breaking the line.

 The crescendo drill

-Play a slow ascending C major scale from low C to high C, crescendoing from pianissimo to fortissimo.
-Mark a planned breath after the high G (the halfway-up point) so you start the last four notes with full lungs.
+A long crescendo is the hardest case: air demand grows as available air shrinks.
+Play a slow ascending C major scale, pianissimo to fortissimo, with a planned breath after the F so the last four notes start with full lungs.

 The daily warm-up